Chalarangelo/30-seconds-of-code/content/snippets/js/s/first-last-n-elements.md

 lastN(arr, 5); // ['a', 'b', 'c', 'd']
 ```

-As you can see, it only take a single line of code to get the first or last `n` elements of an array.
+As you can see, it only takes a single line of code to get the first or last `n` elements of an array.
 This code also handles **out-of-bounds indices**, resulting in a shallow clone of the original array.
 Be mindful of **negative** `n` values, however, as the results will not make much sense.